System Design Space

 Decision quality

-Provides criteria for physical vs logical time and bounded-uncertainty choices.
+Provides criteria for choosing between physical time, logical time, and hybrid models.

 Interview articulation

-Supports clear explanation of why time is not a global truth in distributed systems.
+Supports a clear explanation of why time is not a global source of truth in distributed systems.

 Risk and trade-offs

-Highlights skew-sensitive areas: TTL logic, leader leases, and windowed aggregation.
+Highlights skew-sensitive areas such as TTL logic, leader leases, and windowed aggregation.

 Context

-Clock semantics are the foundation for consistency, coordination and observability in distributed systems.
+Time semantics sit underneath consistency, coordination, and observability in distributed systems.

 Open chapter

-• Event ordering and correct replay in event-driven systems.
+• Event ordering and safe replay in event-driven systems.

-• TTL/lease mechanics in cache, lock services and service discovery.
+• TTL and lease mechanics in caches, lock services, and service discovery.

-• Correct deadlines and timeout budgets in RPC/queue processing.
+• Reliable deadlines and timeout budgets in RPC flows and queue processing.

-• Audit and investigation of incidents where sequence of actions is important.
+• Audit trails and incident analysis where the exact sequence of actions matters.

 Time models